influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/mqtt/to.md

 ### topic {data-type="string"}
 The MQTT topic to send data to.

-### message {data-type="string"}
-The message or payload to send to the MQTT broker.
-The default payload is an output table.
-If there are multiple output tables, it sends each table as a separate MQTT message.

-{{% note %}}
-When you specify a message, the function sends the message string only (no output table).
-{{% /note %}}

 ### qos {data-type="int"}
 The [MQTT Quality of Service (QoS)](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901103) level.